Return to home page

 Do-It-Yourself Examination Pretest

 Students in one of Janda's large lecture classes devised and submitted their own multiple-choice items for possible use on the final examination.
-(If Janda used a submitted question, the author might stand a good chance of getting it right.)
+(If Janda used a submitted question, the student-author might stand a good chance of getting it right.)
 The items were then posted on the class web site without answers as a pretest to stimulate studying.
 You might find the questions similarly useful.

 Party Platforms

-Janda maintains a site for all major party platforms from 1840 to 2012.
-The site links to a Google search engine for finding key terms.
+The American Presidency Project has made available all major party platforms from 1840 to 2016..
 You might find this collection useful for class projects.
 For example, create a list of words concerning a given concept (e.g., the environment, religion, taxation) and then search each party's platforms for how often the words occur and what the platform said.
-One student wrote about the Republican and Democratic platform references to the issue of "equal pay."
-Guess which party referred to it most often.
+One student wrote about the Republican and Democratic platform references to the issues of "equal pay" or "imigration."Guess which partiesreferred to these terms most often.

 State of the Union Addresses